SS56Bo/RAG-Application/RAG.typ

   [],
   $"LLM Context Window"$,
   [
-    The numbr of tokens a LLM can accept as input.
+    The number of tokens a LLM can accept as input.
 A higher context Window means an LLM can accept more relevant information to assist with a query.
 In RAG systems, if a model has a larger context Window, it can accept more reference items from the retrieval system to aid with its generation.
   ]
 )